 Training and testing

 When using a prediction model, there will be two groups of data.
 One that the algorithm analyzes and learns the patterns on and the other where it uses what it learned on the first one.
-In AnswerMiner, the prediction tree will train 70% of the data and test on 30%.
+In AnswerMiner, the prediction tree can train on 70% of the data and test efficiency on 30%.
 Because of that, you will see the test result in the confusion matrix about the 30% data group.

 Actual and Predicted class

-These are the most important definitions related to the confusion matrix.
+The followings are the most important definitions related to the confusion matrix.
 Comparing the predicted and the actual values will give the efficiency of the algorithm.

 The Actual class: The actual class includes the true/real/actual values that we used as a reference when we evaluate the prediction.